 Who is able to give private sailing lessons?

 Private sailing lessons are ONLY to be given by the certified instructors.
-All private lesson students need to fill out waivers for legal reasons prior to the lesson and utilization of the sailboats.
+Per BMOI rules and regulations due to insurance coverage, all private lesson students need to fill out waivers for legal reasons prior to the lesson and utilization of the sailboats.